cguy777/DumbSyslogSystem/README.md

 # The DumbSyslogSystem

-DumbSyslogSystem is a Java based set of services/applications that provide syslog capabilities.
+DumbSyslogSystem is a dumb-simple set of services/applications that provide syslog capabilities.
 There are three components to the DumbSyslogSystem:
 - DumbSyslogServer
 - DumbSyslogRelay
 - DumbSyslogViewer

-Their purpose should be mostly self-explanatory, but here's the explanation: DumbSyslogServer provides traditional BSD syslog (RFC 3164) server capabilities, while also correcting minor formatting issues.
+Their purpose should be mostly self-explanatory, but here's the explanation anyways: DumbSyslogServer provides traditional BSD syslog (RFC 3164) server capabilities.
 It also provides a mechanism for the real-time viewing of syslogs as they are received.
 DumbSyslogRelay is purely a relay for syslogs.
 It simply receives syslogs, and then forwards them to a specified server.
-DumbSyslogRelay also will correct minor formatting issues before relaying the syslog.
 DumbSyslogViewer is primarily designed to view logs as they are received, but will display all logs that are currently stored inside DumbSyslogServer's memory buffer.
-DumbSyslogViewer also has the capability to filter messages based on hostname/address, message body content, and severity.
+DumbSyslogViewer also has the capability to filter messages based on hostname/address, message body content, facility, and severity.

 ## DumbSyslogServer Deployment Guide